Olga Malea was born in Athens, Greece, in 1960. After a Ph.D. in Psychology at Yale, she turned to movie making.

 IN DEVELOPMENT (as creator/writer/director)

-DIRTY GIRLS (feature, comedy, English, in preproduction) Hitting 60, Maria and Eleni –a doctor and a history teacher- rob a bank in order to be able to change their lives.
+DIRTY GIRLS (feature, comedy, English, in preproduction) Hitting 60, Abi and Jane –a doctor and a history teacher- rob a bank in order to be able to change their lives.
 Despite society’s ubiquitous messages that they are old and redundant, DIRTY GIRLS prove otherwise.

 UNBROKEN LOVE (feature, drama, English, in development)